chesterxgchen/superset-docker-install/README.md

- * What about worker containers which leverage celery ? in this first version, I did not add worker container for local development, we probably don't need it.
-   I will add it later for as optional container later.
+ * What about worker containers which leverage celery ? in this first version, I did not add worker container for local development, we probably don't need it for initial development I will add it later for as optional container if I need the need.